alaserm/VisualTAF/README.md

 This tool is designed to enforce **test automation best practices**, so there is no "record and playback" functionality or other features that are not used by *REAL life test automation experts* as they make scripts unmaintainable.
 - With this tool you can use Selenium **from JavaScript**, which is much easier than learning complex Java or C#.
 - **No need** to install Node.js, Java, Selenium or other dependencies, the tool is self contained, just download this tool and you are all set.
-- It supports *Selenium Grid* and local test execution.
+- It supports test exection on *Selenium Grid nodes* and/or local machine.
 - It supports Angular and JQuery ajax waits.
 - Automatically takes screeenshots upon test failure for easy bug tracking.
 - CI/CD integration.